adammcdonagh/open-task-framework/docs/taskhandlers.md

 Batch orchestration behavior:

 - Ordering: `batch.tasks` are sorted by `order_id`.
-- Dependencies: a task will not be started until all dependencies' statuses are in `COMPLETED`.
+- Dependencies: a task will not be started until all dependencies' statuses are `COMPLETED`.
 - Execution model: each runnable task is started in a separate thread.
 The batch loop polls task statuses and enforces timeouts.
 - Failure semantics:
-  - If a task fails and `continue_on_fail` is false, the sub-task is marked FAILED and the batch will not proceed with tasks that depend on it.
+  - If a task fails and `continue_on_fail` is false (the default), the sub-task is marked FAILED and the batch will not proceed with tasks that depend on it.
 The overall batch will ultimately return a non-zero exit code.
   - If `continue_on_fail` is true, the sub-task is marked COMPLETED and the batch continues.
+The overall batch will still return a non-zero exit code.
 - Restart / resume semantics:
   - On startup the batch inspects the most recent batch log file to locate `__OTF_BATCH_TASK_MARKER__` marks to determine which tasks previously completed.
 Tasks marked as completed are skipped unless `retry_on_rerun` is true.

-Killing and timeouts:
+### Killing and timeouts:

 - A sub-task running longer than `timeout` will be marked `TIMED_OUT`.
-The batch will set the sub-task's `kill_event` and wait for the thread to stop; if it does not stop in time, the thread is canceled.
+The batch will set the sub-task's `kill_event` and wait for the thread to stop; if it does not stop in time, the thread is cancelled.
 - A global kill_event passed to `Batch.run(kill_event)` will stop all running sub-tasks gracefully by setting each sub-task's `kill_event`.

-Logging and resumption
+### Logging and resumption

 - The batch writes ordered log markers using `__OTF_BATCH_TASK_MARKER__: ORDER_ID::<order_id>::TASK::<task_id>::<status>` so reruns can detect state and take appropriate action.
+Note this only applies to gracefully failed runs, if a batch is killed via a kill command for example, it will not be able to rename it's log file with the `_failed` suffix, meaning the run will not be taken into account for resumption.
+If there are previously failed log files, the batch will use those instead, or if not then start from scratch.

-Best practices when authoring batch manifests
+### Best practices when authoring batch definitions

-- Prefer explicit `dependencies` for complex DAGs rather than relying purely on ordering.
+- Prefer explicit `dependencies` for complex tasks rather than relying purely on ordering.
 - Set reasonable `timeout` values for long-running jobs and ensure handlers support graceful shutdown when `kill_event` is set.
+Ensure a timeout is longer than any file watch timeouts defined within transfers, otherwise these will be killed before the filewatching has finished.
 - Use `continue_on_fail` only when downstream tasks are tolerant of upstream failures.

-Where to find related tests

-- `tests/test_taskhandler_transfer_dummy.py`
-- `tests/test_taskhandler_execution_local.py`
-- `tests/test_taskhandler_batch.py`